carbon-language/carbon-lang/docs/design/interoperability/type_mapping.md

 ### 32-bit vs 64-bit and platform compatibility

-At present, the proposed translation for these types to Carbon is based on the corresponding platform-specific size that C++ uses. e.g.:
+At present, the proposed translation for these types to Carbon is based on the corresponding platform-specific size that C++ uses.
+For example:

 <table>
   <tr>